Casecommons/gmu-rails-bookstore/README.md

 ## You must:

-* Use postgres as the datastore and ensure the datastore is on a _separate_ machine from the application
+* Use postgres as the datastore and ensure the datastore is on a **separate** machine (or service) from the application

 ## We need: